SebaJoe/decide-less-communicate-more/README.md

 # Repository Structure
 `annotation_data/`
-* Contains annotations from six annotators
+* Annotations from six annotators
+* Covers three splits:
-* Covers three splits.
-Split 1: First pilot set of 10 claims, split 2: refinement set of 5 claims, split 3: final set of 5 claims.
+  * Split 1: First pilot set of 10 claims
+  * Split 2: Refinement set of 5 claims
+  * Split 3: Final set of 5 claims
+* Filenames follow the format `<annotatorID>_split<splitNumber>.json` (e.g., `3_split1.json`)

 `retrieval_test/`
-* Includes `.json` files for eight different RCT abstract retrieval strategies
+* Contains `.json` files for eight different RCT abstract retrieval strategies
 * `relevance_anno/` has eight `.json` files with the relevance annotated for each RCT abstract

 `redhot_viewer`
-* Linked repository for the annotation interface code.
+* Linked repository containing the source code for the annotation interface

 # Citation
 If you found any of these resources useful, please consider citing our paper.